HwangLabNeuroCogDynamics/ThalamicTaskHubs/README.md

-# code for Thalamocortical contribution to cognitive task activity
+# Thalamocortical contribution to cognitive task activity

-#raw data can be downloaded at:
+## raw data can be downloaded at:

 MDTB: https://openneuro.org/datasets/ds002105/